-Welcome to Finding Your Financial Balance, a personal finance blog about finding that financial sweet spot between your needs and wants and still doing the one most important thing in life – LIVING.
+Welcome to Financially Balanced, a personal finance blog about finding that financial sweet spot between your needs and wants and still doing the one most important thing in life – LIVING.

 Beginning My Journey